jefler10/IE7374-RAG-AI-Study-Companion/README.md

 - `evaluation_rubric.md` — scoring criteria used to evaluate generated responses
 - `method_selection.md` — explanation of model and retrieval-method selection
-- `preliminary_results.md` — notes from earlier development and testing

 Final generated outputs and evaluation results are stored under outputs/.